All Episodes

 Yeah.

-And that is that um they um I I I think it would be disjust at at the baseline, your your uh the way you constitutionally the conflicts are obvious.
+And that is that I think it would be just at the baseline, the way you, constitutionally, the conflicts are obvious, but also it would be destruction of public property.

 And then it's also a matter of intent.

-It's paid for by city dollars, it was agreed upon by elected officials.
+It was agreed upon by elected officials.

-Uh also put in uh separate but equal drinking fountains for black people, and that wasn't acceptable and it wasn't constitutional, and therefore they had to remove those and uh and not have blacks only uh drinking fountains, and they equate that with this cross, saying it is completely unconstitutional to have a government favoring one religion over another.
+And they equate that with this cross, saying it is completely unconstitutional to have a government favoring one religion over another.

-And I can tell you we did put this up for a vote.
+And I can tell you, we did put this up for a vote.

 Yeah.